Mark Bibby – CEO & General Manager

 Jason Hughes – Administrative Assistant

-Jason joined Regen Australia in 2015 to support our Administrative manager.
+Jason joined Regen Australia in 2015.
 Jason has many years of experience in business administration including running complex payroll systems and compliance software programs.
 Outside of his career, he has volunteered many hours to assist local NGO’s with his skills.
 One of Jason’s future goals is to complete a Business Administration certificate.
 Jason enjoys involving himself in interactive entertainment in his spare time- “apart from the fun, I like it’s potential to inform and advocate meaningfully”.

 Ben began working for Regen Australia in 2015 to broaden his experience in the industry.
-He has formal qualifications in conservation and land management besides his ACDC license, HSR training and Work safety at heights training.
-His industry experience, coupled with his work ethic and high quality standards led to him being offered the role as our Restoration Teams Leader.
-Here he assists Rachel with a range of tasks including client liaison, quality control, supervising work teams and the managing complex projects.
+He has formal qualifications in conservation and land management besides his ACDC license, HSR training and work safely at heights training.
+Ben’s industry experience, coupled with his strong work ethic and exacting quality standards complement his role in managing complex projects with high profile clients.
 Ben has a great interest in music and loves playing his guitar on the weekends.

 Bernard Murawski – Ecological Restoration Supervisor